The Emoji Movie: Critical response

 David Ehrlich of IndieWire gave the film a D, writing: "Make no mistake, The Emoji Movie is very, very, very bad (we're talking about a hyperactive piece of corporate propaganda in which Spotify saves the world and Sir Patrick Stewart voices a living turd), but real life is just too hard to compete with right now."
 Alonso Duralde of TheWrap was also critical of the film, calling it "a soul-crushing disaster because it lacks humor, wit, ideas, visual style, compelling performances, a point of view or any other distinguishing characteristic that would make it anything but a complete waste of your time".

 Glen Kenny of The New York Times described the film as "nakedly idiotic", stating that the film plays off a Hollywood idea that the "panderingly, trendily idiotic can be made to seem less so".
 Owen Gleiberman of Variety lambasted the film as "hectic situational overkill" and "lazy", writing, "[t]here have been worse ideas, but in this case the execution isn't good enough to bring the notion of an emoji movie to funky, surprising life."
 Writing in The Guardian, Charles Bramesco called the film "insidious evil" and wrote that it was little more than an exercise in advertising smartphone downloads to children.
-Reviewers like The Washington Post, The Guardian, the Associated Press, The New Republic, and the Hindustan Times also cited the film's negative comparisons and similarities to Inside Out (2015), Toy Story (1995), Foodfight!
-(2012), The Lego Movie (2014), Wreck-It Ralph (2012), The Angry Birds Movie (2016), and Bee Movie (2007), among others.
+Reviewers also compared the film unfavorably to Toy Story (1995), Bee Movie (2007), Foodfight!
+(2012), Wreck-It Ralph (2012), The Lego Movie (2014), Inside Out (2015), and The Angry Birds Movie (2016), among others.
 (Note: Attributed to multiple references:)

 Nigel Andrews of the Financial Times, however, gave the film 3/5 stars, writing: "Occasionally it's as if The Lego Movie is reaching out a long, friendly arm to Inside Out and falling into the chasm between.
 But the film is inventive too", while Jake Wilson of The Sydney Morning Herald gave the film 4/5 stars, calling it "a rare attempt by Hollywood to come to grips with the online world".

-Legacy
+The Emoji Movie is widely considered to be one of the worst movies of 2017, and the worst animated film of all time.
 Screen Rant later placed it at #6 of their 10 Terrible Movies You Don't Have to See to Know They're Bad list.
 ScreenCrush would put the film at #9 on its list of the 50 worst films released during the 21st century.